 Use the Tableau Services Manager (TSM) command line tool to configure these settings.
 For details, see tsm configuration in the Tableau Server help.

-tsm configuration set.
+tsm configuration set to configure Tableau Server for external services.
 The settings are equivalent to the values you set in the External Service Connection dialog box.
 They are:

 An additional setting,

-vizqlserver.esxtsvc.connect_timeout_ms, is available for extending the timeout value, in milliseconds, for connections to Microsoft’s RServer.
+vizqlserver.extsvc.connect_timeout_ms, is available for extending the timeout value, in milliseconds, for connections to Rserve.
 Raise the value of this setting if Tableau is timing out before the server can respond.

 For more information on these settings, see tsm configuration set options in the Tableau Server help.

 Note: If you configured Tableau Server for an external service connection prior to Tableau 10.0, these settings had different names.
 The configuration